How can vaginal dryness be treated?

 • Coconut oil is antibacterial and highly moisturizing.

-• Centella asiatica repairs and heals, and is used in particular for dry skin in the form of oil.
+• Centella asiatica is repairing and healing, and is used in oil form to treat dry skin.

 • Borage oil contains omega 6 and is highly moisturizing.
 It can be taken as an oral capsule or applied topically.

-• Sage essential oil, which is rich in phytoestrogens, promotes lubrication.
+• Sage essential oil, rich in phytoestrogens, promotes lubrication.

-• Hops also act as estrogens (avoid if you've had cancer, like sage).
+• Hops also act as estrogens (to be avoided if you've had cancer, like sage).

-In any case, don't hesitate to talk about it with your partner, your pharmacist or a specialist doctor.
-Our menstrual panties will help you avoid drying out your vagina even more during periods !
+In all cases, don't hesitate to talk to your partner, your pharmacist or a specialist doctor.
+Our menstrual panties will help you avoid drying out your vagina even more during your period!

 Back to blog